 Saturated fats are also found in coconut oil, palm oil and other tropical oils.
 Some of the Omega-6 poly-unsaturated fats in vegetable oils such as soybean, corn, sunflower and safflower can also be destructive to your health.
 In addition, canola oil is also unhealthy for you.

-Please Note: Not all saturated fats are unhealthy for you, i..e. extra virgin coconut oil, free-range chicken breast, venison, bison; grass-fed organ meats; raw organic milk, butter/ghee, cheese.
+Please Note: However, not all saturated fats are unhealthy for you!
+For example, some saturated fats that are good for you include: extra virgin coconut oil, free-range chicken breast, venison, bison; grass-fed organ meats; raw grass-fed organic milk, grass-fed butter/ghee, grass-fed cheese.
+These saturated fats do not contain growth hormones, antibiotics and other chemicals.

 5: Drugs include alcohol, tobacco, caffeine, over-the-counter (OTC) drugs, prescription drugs, and recreational drugs.
 Prescription drugs don't cure anything!
 They give you a false sense of security as the disease spreads causing more damage, and leading to even more drugs!